All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What You Can and Cannot Get Right Now

-The regulatory landscape shifts frequently, but as of early 2026, here is the general picture.
+The regulatory space shifts frequently, but as of early 2026, here is the general picture.
 Some peptides remain available through licensed compounding pharmacies with a valid prescription.
 Others have been placed on the FDA is restricted list and are no longer legally available through compounding.
 And some exist in a gray area where enforcement is inconsistent.

 BPC-157 is one of the peptides that has faced regulatory action.
 The FDA placed it on the list of substances that cannot be used in compounding in late 2024, citing lack of adequate safety data for human use.
 This was controversial because BPC-157 had been used by thousands of people through compounding pharmacies for years without significant adverse event reports.
 The restriction drove interest in oral BPC-157 supplements, which occupy a different regulatory space since they are not injectable.